nathenharvey/intro-to-test-kitchen/README.md

 ## Kitchen with Google Cloud Platform

 Simple test kitchen utilizing Google Cloud Platform as the provider.
 This kitchen was created using the Chef Development Kit using the command `chef generate cookbook gcp`.
 It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.
+The `.kitchen.yml` file was updated to include requirements for Google Cloud Platform.

+## Multi-provider kitchen

+Simple test kitchen utilizing both Vagrant and Google Cloud Platform as the providers.
+This kitchen was created using the Chef Development Kit using the command `chef generate cookbook multi_cloud`.
+It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.
+The `.kitchen.yml` file was updated to include requirements for both Vagrant and Google Cloud Platform.

 # License